 During the first few weeks of school your child will begin to bring home reading books.
 These will begin with simple picture books which contain no words.
 These encourage your child to tell their own story by observing what is taking place in the illustrations.
 This helps the children to develop story style language.
 We also encourage adults to tell stories too.

 The children then progress onto books containing simple short words that they are able to sound out using the phonic skills they have learnt in class.
 This then leads onto more complex books containing longer sentences which eventually lead onto story books.

 The children are heard regularly in school by a variety of adults and books are changed on a regular basis.
 Often books are kept for more than 1 night as it is beneficial for a child to reread stories.

 In school, we use a phonics approach to reading.
-The children will learn phonics (letter sounds) in class and use this to sound out and blend words.
-We use a variety of reading scheme books including Oxford Reading Tree (Biff and Chip), Songbirds, Comics for Phonics and Rapid Readers.
-This selection of reading schemes gives the children access to a wide range of styles and genres during their reading journey.
+Our chosen systemic approach to phonics resource, is Phonics Bug (Pearson), The children will learn phonics (letter sounds) in class and use this to sound out and blend words.
 We use Phonics Bug to teach the letter sounds in class and parents can access this resource at home through their child's individual login.
 Within the resource children are allocated more books which means they can also have the experience of reading on line.

-Our reading scheme is levelled into different bands from 1 to 13 and the children progress through these levels at their own pace.
-Once they have completed stage 13 the children become “free readers” and are able to select their own reading material.
+Our reading scheme is levelled into different bands from 1 to 12 and the children progress through these levels at their own pace.
+Once they have completed phase 12 the children become “free readers” and are able to select their own reading material.

 As our pupils move through the school they can access the wonderful 'Reading Cloud' online resource.